Whiley (programming language): Example

 In the above, the function's declared return type is given the union type int|null which indicates that either an int value is returned or null is returned.
 The function's postcondition is made of three ensures clauses, each of which describe different properties that must hold of the returned index.
 Flow typing is employed in these clauses through the runtime type test operator, is.
 For example, in the first ensures clause, the variable index is retyped from int|null to just int on the right-hand side of the implication operator (i.e. ==>).

 The above example also illustrates the use of an inductive loop invariant.
 The loop invariant must be shown to hold on entry to the loop, for any given iteration of the loop and when the loop exits.
-In this case, the loop invariant states what is known about the elements of the items examined so far — namely, that none of them matches the given item.
-The loop invariant does not affect the meaning of the program and, in some sense, might be considered as unnecessary.
-However, the loop invariant is required to help the automated verifier using in the Whiley Compiler to prove this function meets its specification.
+In this case, the loop invariant states what is known about the elements of the items examined so far, namely, that none of them matches the given item.
+The loop invariant does not affect the meaning of the program and, in some sense, may be considered unneeded.
+However, the loop invariant is required to help the automated verifier using in the Whiley compiler to prove this function meets its specification.

 The above example also defines the type nat with an appropriate type invariant.
 This type is used to declare variable i and indicate that it can never hold a negative value.
-In this case, the declaration prevents the need for an additional loop invariant of the form where i >= 0 which would otherwise be necessary.
+In this case, the declaration prevents the need for an added loop invariant of the form where i >= 0 which would otherwise be needed.

 History

 Whiley began in 2009 with the first public release, v0.2.27 following in June 2010 and v0.3.0 in September that year.
-The language has evolved slowly with numerous syntactical changes being made to-date.
+The language has evolved slowly with many syntax changes made to-date.
 Versions prior v0.3.33 supported first-class string and char data types, but these were removed in favour of representing strings as constrained int[] arrays.
-Likewise, versions prior to v0.3.35 supported first-class set (e.g. {int}), dictionary (e.g. {int=>bool}) and resizeable list [int]), but these were dropped in favour of simple arrays (e.g. int[]).
+Likewise, versions prior to v0.3.35 supported first-class set (e.g., {int}), dictionary (e.g., {int=>bool}) and resizeable list [int]), but these were dropped in favour of simple arrays (e.g., int[]).
 Perhaps most controversial was the removal of the real datatype in version v0.3.38.
 Many of these changes were motivated by a desire to simplify the language and make compiler development more manageable.

-Another important milestone in the evolution of Whiley came in version v0.3.40 with the inclusion of reference lifetimes, developed by Sebastian Schweizer as part of his Master's Thesis at the University of Kaiserslautern.
+Another important milestone in the evolution of Whiley came in version v0.3.40 with the inclusion of reference lifetimes, developed by Sebastian Schweizer as part of his Master's degree thesis at the University of Kaiserslautern.